Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 The Shinkansen here is very spacious and the air conditioning is cool.

-Bought a can of apple soda to recharge, but heavy rain in other areas caused all flights to be delayed.
+Bought a can of apple soda to keep going, but heavy rain in other areas caused all trains to be delayed.

 ~= 23:10 Arrive in Tokyo